yanfonseca/mytutorials/README.md

 ## Commands

-* man: Commands manual
+* man    : Commands manual
    - man comandname: Shows comandname's manual

 * pwd   : *print working directory* - Shows where you are in the filesystem.